revolist/revogrid/readme.md

 - Column sorting;
 - Range selection;
 - Range edit;
-- Theme packages: Excel like, material, etc;
+- Theme packages: Excel like, material, compact, dark or light;
 - Copy/Paste: Copy/paste from Excel, Google Sheets or any other sheet format;
 - Easy extenation and support with modern VNode features and tsx support;
 - Hundred small customizations and improvements [RevoGrid](https://revolist.github.io/revogrid).